Arturo Tedeschi

 Arturo Tedeschi (born 24 April 1979) is an Italian architect, computational designer and writer.
-He's the founder of the architecture practice and design consulting A>T which promotes a new kind of algorithmic-based design.
+He's the founder of the homonymous architecture practice and design consulting which promotes a new kind of algorithmic-based design.
 His work includes techniques such as Algorithms-Aided Design (AAD), CNC milling, robotic milling, 3D printing, artificial intelligence, virtual reality.
 Arturo Tedeschi is the author of the books: Architettura Parametrica, Parametric Architecture with Grasshopper and AAD Algorithms-Aided Design, a reference book on algorithmic modelling based on the Grasshopper platform.